akshell/docs/guide/using.rst

 ===========

-Akshell states that a browser should be the only required tool for web development, so all application management could be done from a browser window.
+Akshell states that a browser should be the only required tool for web development; so all application management could be done from a browser window.

 The major part of your interaction with Akshell will take place in the